 If you are truly frugal, you will watch for sales, look for just the right additions to build your site little by little (whether it be a site online or a site in the front of your house), creating your own flavor while saving money.

 Would I like to snap my fingers and have it all done?
 Sure.
-But that doesn’t fit into a frugalista’s goals (I’m on a roll with the new words!).
+But that doesn't fit into a frugalista's goals.
 To save money, to have a one of a kind personal design and be able to look back on it with pleasure a body must be patient.

 Do you ever look through blogs or magazines and see amazingly gorgeous projects and think to yourself, "Self, I could never do that"?